envisioning/vocab/vocab/Boosting.md

 ---
 category: CORE, IMPL
+generality:
+- 0.875
+- 0.85
+- 0.825
+- 0.8
+- 0.775
+- 0.75
+- 0.725
 slug: boosting
 summary: ML ensemble technique that combines multiple weak learners to form a strong learner, aiming to improve the accuracy of predictions.
 title: Boosting
 ---